b3ngr33ni3r/TaskLinks/readme.md

 TaskLists
 ===============
- TaskLists is designed for one purpose, storing links, in you're google tasks, to allow link saving across platform, without another account.
+ TaskLists is designed for one purpose; storing links in your google tasks.
+This allows link saving cross platform, without any need for another account.
  **Having a google account is _required_** and also, come on, if you're using chrome in the first place, i hope you sync with your google account.
  This extension is **written entirely in javascript**.